rosk3r/console-database-of-employees/README.md

 ---

-Task 3
+### Task 3

-Reading and writing the list to a file
+    Reading and writing the list to a file.

 When the application starts, it should prompt for a file with existing records or an empty file.
 Each action is followed by saving the data to a file.

-Implementation requirements
+---

-  	The program must be console-based.
+### Implementation requirements
-  	Read/write file format - ".dat".
+- The program must be console-based.